April 18, 2016

 Include pictures

 Text is only one way people learn.
 Just as effective is a blend of text and pictures.
 In your blogs, always include at least one picture, maybe more.
 In Facebook, Twitter, and Instagram posts, a picture is proven to attract more attention than the text messages.
 It takes a little more time, but is a much better way to reach the people you want to include in your PLN.
 While growing your following should not be the sole focus of your social media strategy, it still pays to have as many followers as possible on social media platforms like Instagram.
 If you want to quickly boost your popularity on Instagram, you can buy your followers for Instagram here.
 However, you can also consider creating a short video using your TikTok account, and buying TikTok followers with PayPal can help you boost your popularity and quickly reach your audience.
+To enhance your presence on the platform, many users choose to buy tiktok views to increase their video’s visibility and attract more followers.

 Keep your profile up-to-date